Phacelia greenei

-Phacelia greenei is a species of phacelia known by the common name Scott Valley phacelia.
+Phacelia greenei, commonly known as Scott Valley phacelia, is a species of phacelia.
 It is endemic to the southern Klamath Mountains of far northern California, where it is known only from Scott Valley, a valley known for its alfalfa growing, and vicinity.

 It is a serpentine soils endemic growing in the coniferous forests of the mountains.

 This is an annual herb with a branching or unbranched erect stem reaching no more than about 15 centimeters in height.
 It is glandular and coated in short hairs called trichomes.
 The lance-shaped, smooth-edged leaves are up to 3 centimeters in length.
 The hairy inflorescence is a small, one-sided curving or coiling cyme of five-lobed flowers.
 Each flower is about half a centimeter long and deep purple or blue in color with a white or yellowish tubular throat.
 The leaves of the plant are alternate in pattern and are long and narrow.
-The herb begins blooming in April and stops blooming in June.
+The herb begins blooming in April and stops in June.